Deploying a microservice to Kubernetes using Open Liberty Operator

 kubectl get nodes

 Run the following command to configure the Docker CLI to use Minikube’s Docker daemon.
-After you run this command, you will be able to interact with Minikube’s Docker daemon and build new images directly to it from your host machine:
+After you run this command, you can interact with Minikube’s Docker daemon and build new images directly to it from your host machine:

 eval $(minikube docker-env)